rrwick/Addivox/docs/docs/purchasing.md

 # Purchasing

-There are two ways to purchase Addivox: full version and iOS version.

 ### Before purchasing

 Before purchasing, try the [demo version of Addivox](demo.md) to make sure you like the sound and that Addivox works well on your system.